 Leaks also mean lost product—to the tune of at least $30 billion each year.
 The only way to mitigate these leaks is to detect them.
-Current ‘fence-line’ detection systems, like open-path lasers, are bulky and prohibitively expensive to deploy.
+Current ‘fence-line’ methane gas detection systems, like open-path lasers, are bulky and prohibitively expensive to deploy.
 Such technologies do not lend themselves to leak localization.
 (Using them as such is akin to determining which room in a massive apartment building is on fire by measuring how much smoke blows across the property line.)

 Methane Gas Detection

-NevadaNano’s new MPS™ Methane Gas Sensor is the first completely innovative technology for methane leak detection in over 40 years.
+NevadaNano’s new MPS™ Methane Gas Sensor is the first completely innovative technology for methane gas leak detection in over 40 years.
 The key shortcomings of existing sensing technologies are no longer a worry due to the NevadaNano sensors.
-The MPS™ is a robust Microelectromechanical-system (MEMS) platform that is inherently low-power and poison and drift-resistant to enable calibration intervals that can be measured in years.
+The MPS™ is a robust Microelectromechanical-system (MEMS) platform that is inherently low-power, poison and drift-resistant to enable calibration intervals that can be measured in years.
 Built-in environmental compensation is crucial because it delivers reliable, accurate performance across a range of harsh conditions, from -40C to 75C and 5% to 95% relative humidity.